 included in the Capability List ANQP-element returned in a GAS Query Response.
 The list does not include

-any duplicate Info IDs, except possibly the Info ID for the Vendor Specific ANQP-element.
+any duplicate Info IDs, except possibly the Info ID for each Vendor Specific ANQP-element.
 The Info IDs

 returned in the Capability List ANQP-element are ordered by nondecreasing Info ID value.

+The Vendor Specific ANQP-elements field contains one or more variable length Vendor Specific ANQP-elements.

 The Vendor Specific ANQP-element is defined in 8.4.5.8 (Vendor Specific ANQP-element).
 The Vendor